iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 3 reviews"/>
 </p>

+> My understanding is that THIS app is for Canadians?<br> :date: __2021-02-23 05:51:29__

+> The idea of the app is ok, however I think an option that detects home location or to set it to home so it's not constantly using bluetooth would be useful.
+No houses are close enough to each other here to detect each other's bluetooth.
+Personally I'm rarely around people without the pandemic and only need it to be on when out.<br> :date: __2021-02-18 17:23:38__

 > I've been using this app since it was released.
 I have to be on wifi or my data for it to do its job.
 I commute on public transit 45 mins-hour a day.
 Sometimes I don't pull out my phone to turn on my data and I don't want to run out of data before my bill cycle resets.
 I look after the elderly.<br> :date: __2021-02-12 18:52:33__